beehive-lab/TornadoVM/assembly/src/docs/6_TORNADO_FLAGS.md

 ##### Optimizations

 * `-Dtornado.enable.fma=True`:
 It enables Fused-Multiply-Add optimizations.
-This option is enabled bu default.
-However, for some platforms, such as Xilinx with OpenCL 1.0, this option must be disabled.
+This option is enabled by default.
+However, for some platforms, such as the Xilinx FPGA using SDAccel 2018.2 and OpenCL 1.0, this option must be disabled as it causes runtime errors.
+See issue on [Github](https://github.com/beehive-lab/TornadoVM/issues/24).